cbrennanpoole/Qualitative-Self/README.md

 8. Chief Executive of [dribbble](https://dribbble.com/C-Brennan-Poole/about "one look at the Wind posts will show we're clearly not really all that design - friendly ; at least we weren't as yet until"); Zack Onisko, drafts to platform; as non-designer and like-minded growth - hack.
 9. Achieve [Popular on Pinterest](https://www.pinterest.com/withWindllc "categorical associative algorithmic theory : proven success") status with
     - 500,000 + views / month ( average 02/2020 - 06/2020 );
-        1. ‘in the midst’ of novel quarantine states of global confusion;
+        1. ‘in the midst’ of novel coronavirus.
     - Drive engagement analytics over 50% growth month-over-month (Feb and Mar 2020) attaining
-        2. > 2.5 million / impressions past 90 days (Apr - Jul '20).
+        1. > 2.5 million / impressions past 90 days (Apr - Jul '20).
-        3. + 300% increase of actionable engaged audience (same timeline).
+        2. + 300% increase of actionable engaged audience (same timeline).
 10. Establish +9.5% engagement rate on [LinkedIn with Wind Company Page](https://linkedin.com/the-wind).
     - Sustainable impact YOY holding the average.
 11. Google Cloud for Startups